 All employer partners must have a USDOL Registered Apprenticeship to participate in the TRACK program.
-Visit the Kentucky Office of Apprenticeship and Employer Services website for more information about the registration process.
+Visit the Registered Apprenticeships - Kentucky Works website for more information about the registration process.

 The TRACK youth apprenticeship model consists of three CTE courses that relate to the apprenticeship and paid cooperative education placement with a designated employer partner.
 Students must have achieved concentrator status by completing at least two CTE courses to be eligible for on-the-job learning.
 The employer will work with the school to identify candidates for the selection process.
 For more information, please refer to the Youth Apprenticeship section of the TRACK Process Document.